OspreyProject/Osprey/.github/PRIVACY.md

 are made solely to determine whether the destination is considered malicious or inappropriate.
 Osprey: Browser Protection does not itself store these requests or associate them with your identity.

-Requests may be sent to the provider's API directly, or to Osprey's own proxy server hosted in Frankfurt, DE, which then forwards the request to the provider.
+Requests may be sent to the provider's API directly, or to Osprey's own proxy server hosted in New York, NY, which then forwards the request to the provider.
 In either case, Osprey does not log or store any personally identifiable information.
 IP addresses are hashed and not stored, and the source code is open-source and [available for review on GitHub here.](https://github.com/OspreyProject/OspreyProxy)